Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Intangible Body"			"0"

+			// The mode of how melee hits affect every Mutant Tank.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// 0: OFF
+			// 1: ON, melee hits deal damage based on a percentage of the Mutant Tank's max health.
+			// 2: ON, melee hits deal damage based on a certain amount.
+			"Melee Hit Mode"			"0"

+			// The value of melee hits against every Mutant Tank.
+			// Note: The value of the "Melee Hit Mode" setting determines how the value of this setting is applied.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0 (Strongest)
+			"Melee Hit Value"			"0.0"

 			// Every Mutant Tank's punches have this much force.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.